bloomdata-com-my/datasets/README.md

 `transformed_products table` has the same missing values as the `products table`.

 ### 3. Adding Aggregated Latitude and Longitude Columns (Mean) to the Customers and Sellers Tables Using the Geolocation Table
-Below are the examples showing the first 3 rows of the transformed_customers and transformed_sellers tables in the database:
+Below are the examples showing the first 3 rows of the transformed_customers and transformed_sellers tables in the database and the missing value count in each column:

-`transformed_customers table` or `transformed_customers.parquet`
+#### transformed_customers table
 ```
 +---+----------------------------------+----------------------------------+--------------------------+---------------------+---------------------+-----------------------+----------------+
 |   | customer_id                      | customer_unique_id               | customer_zip_code_prefix | customer_lat        | customer_lng        | customer_city         | customer_state |